rukano/emacs-faust-mode/README.md

 ## Notes

-See [Faustine](https://bitbucket.org/yassinphilip/faustine) to go even further into turning emacs iton a full-fledged Faust IDE.
+See [Faustine](https://bitbucket.org/yassinphilip/faustine) to go even further into turning emacs into a full-fledged Faust IDE.

 ---